gmullerb/basecode/README.md

 * Remote: [jcenter](https://bintray.com/bintray/jcenter).
 * Local: Maven local.

-By default, the project use Remote repositories, but you may use local repository, for this execute: `gradlew .. -PlocalRepo`
+By default, the project use Remote repositories, but it could be changed to use local repository, for this execute: `gradlew .. -PlocalRepo`

 ### Running Environments

-GLOBAL$DEFAULT_ENVIRONMENT is defined in the [`gradle.properties`](gradle.properties) file and sets the default environment (or profile), `dev`[1].
+GLOBAL$DEFAULT_ENVIRONMENT is defined in the [`gradle.properties`](gradle.properties) file and sets the default environment (or profile) to `dev`[1].
-You can change it using command line `gradlew bootRun -Penv=TARGET_ENVIRONMENT`.
+It could be changed using command line: `gradlew bootRun -Penv=TARGET_ENVIRONMENT`.

 > [1] Value should always be in lowercase.